tsedio/tsed/docs/docs/providers.md

 <<< @/docs/docs/snippets/providers/configurable-provider.ts

 ::: warning
-Using @@Opts@@ decorator on a constructor parameter change the scope of the provider to `ProviderScope.INSTANCE`.
+Using @@Opts@@ decorator on a constructor parameter changes the scope of the provider to `ProviderScope.INSTANCE`.
 :::